Kcho: 2000s

 The Brigade worked continuously throughout Cuba, where he installed 13 camps.
 Kcho bears his study with each of the provinces to visit the Brigade.
 They continued to work on their drawings, sculptures and installations projects but found that the Brigade formed a collective work of art that continues to grow and to retrieve villages, dreams and hopes.

 Experience in Cuba with all the educational work, humanitarian and social, to bring solidarity, culture and joy to the most remote places and people affected psychologically and economically, made it possible for a representation of over 70 Cuban artists of the highest level, members of the brigade "Martha Machado", travelled to the people of Haiti in March 2010 after being hit by a devastating earthquake on January 12, 2010, seriously affecting the Caribbean country's infrastructure.
-The Brigade travelled over four thousand kilometres from their base in Port-au-Prince to all corners of the country.
+The Brigade travelled over four thousand kilometers from their base in Port-au-Prince to all corners of the country.
 From the outset, the work of the Brigade placed particular emphasis on children, knowing that they are the most affected and the wounds of the soul are the hardest to heal.
 These wounds compromise the future of a nation.

 Kcho considers this significant inspiration for the benefit provided to recipients of both art and those who offer it.
 Currently still working on this idea of multiplying Brigade "Martha Machado".

 In 2009, he focused his work on issues that most concern: life, man, customs and culture, with particular emphasis on its way and movements.

 He received an invitation from Leonor Amarantes to participate in the V Latin American Biennial of Visual Arts in Curitiba, Brazil.
 For this particular occasion, the artist created a large installation, making the classroom of a school with all their property in a great "Archipelago in motion," this creation becomes part of the Nuclei of Time series, the artist structure by way of a poem where he talks about the journey that the man with knowledge.

 March 2009 marked the Tenth Havana Biennial, Cuba, in which said Kcho had broad participation; an example of this was to install "Core Time" in the contemporary Cuban art exhibit that HB remained in the exhibition room Pabexpo B, which also presented their works artists like Luis Gomez, Rene Francisco, Sandra Ramos, The Carpenters, among others.

 But without doubt, one of the essential flags in this biennial project proved to be the curatorship Meeting Point organized by Kcho in the Convent of St. Francis of Assisi in Havana, where he includes his work history as a carousel that appears from the darkness.

 Kcho met in Havana, as a meeting point, prestigious international contemporary art creators, such as Cai Guo-Qiang (China), Peter Nadin (USA), Patrick Tuttofuoco (Italy), Jane Alexander (South Africa), Tatsuo Miyajima (Japan), AES + F (Russia), Mariana Bunimov (Venezuela), and Patricia Gerber Jallageas Flaminio (Brazil), Shirin Neshat and Shoja Azari (Iran-US), Tomas Sanchez, Edgar Hechavarría, Luis Gomez and Yoan Capote (Cuba).